 How much does Fitness+ cost?

-If you want to get started with Fitness+, you’ll have to sing up for the subscription.
+If you want to get started with Fitness+, you’ll have to sign up for the subscription.
 The service is free for one month, and then you’ll pay either $9.99 per month or $79.99 per year.
 This can be shared with up to five others through Apple’s Family Sharing.
 Alternatively, if you purchase a new iPhone, Apple Watch, iPad, or Apple TV, then you’ll get three months of Apple Fitness+ included for free, provided that you are a new subscriber.
 Unfortunately, if you’ve already tested the waters on Fitness+ in the past, then you are no longer eligible for any of the current free trial promotions.

 There’s also the Apple One bundle, which Apple Fitness+ is available through.
 Apple One includes the following services: